AmericanPhilosophicalSociety/Historic-Prison-Data/README.md

 ###Conventions used
 Double brackets ( [[ ]] ) are used to denote words that are not legible, or when there are other doubts about the text.

-To be as faithful to the original content as possible, abbreviations are left as is.
+Abbreviations are left as is.
 We encourage users to download and manipulate the data as needed.

 ## What these datasets are not
 This is not a replacement for viewing the original admission books.
 Care was taken to minimize mistakes and inconsistancies while creating these dataset, but it is being offered "as is".
 Despite the best efforts of all involved, mistakes often occur during the creation of datasets.
 Scholars are encouraged to consult the original records, in digital or physical format.
 Digitized versions are availble through the collection finding aid: http://amphilsoc.org/collections/view?docId=ead/Mss.365.P381p-ead.xml